-Figure 7-5: Reminder to Use E10 Fuel
+Figure 7-6: Reminder to Use E10 Fuel

 While it is always preferable to use fuel that does not contain ethanol (usually labeled as "marine" or "recreational"), most marine engines are designed to tolerate E10 (10% maximum ethanol) fuel as long as the fuel meets the engine manufacturer's octane requirements.
-When using fuel containing ethanol, buy fuel in smaller quantities that will be consumed during a weekend of boating.
+When using fuel containing ethanol, buy fuel in smaller quantities that will be consumed during the boating session with a 10% reserve.
 Fuel degrades quickly and the engine operates better on fresh fuel.
 Use marine fuel stabilizer to treat and reduce degradation of any remaining fuel.

-Figure 7-6: Warning to Use E10 Fuel
+Figure 7-7: Warning to Use E10 Fuel